-A credit union is a financial co-operative which offers safe savings account and low-cost loans to members.
-Credit unions are regulated by the Financial Services Authority (the UK's financial services regulator) and each credit union in the Northern Money directory serves a particular geographical area, called a 'common bond'.
+A credit union is a financial co-operative which offers safe savings accounts and affordable loans to members.
+Credit unions are authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority (the UK's financial services regulators).
+All savings are safe and secure as credit union deposits are protected by the Financial Services Compensation Scheme (FSCS).
+Each credit union in the Northern Money directory serves a particular geographical area, called a 'common bond'.

 In a credit union, members pool their savings to lend to one another and may also help to run the credit union.
-The small amount of interest raised by loans pays for credit union overheads (passbooks, etc) and any surplus may be paid out as a dividend to members who have savings.
+The interest raised by loans pays for credit union running costs and any surpluses may be paid out as a dividend to members.

 Click on the image below to watch Shelagh Barton from Bridges - Your Community Bank (formerly South Tyneside Credit Union) talk about their credit union and the benefits of joining.
 Members and volunteers also share their experiences:

 Credit unions are great because...

 • Everyone is welcome, it is easy to join and you receive a personal, friendly service

 • Flexible ways to save, from as little as £1 per week

 • A range of services are available, including Junior Savers accounts

 • Your money stays within the local community

 • Regular savers who are over the age of 18 can apply for a low-cost loan.